lonnynarvaezqa/loanpro-sdet-challenge/README.md

-# LoanPro Calculator – SDET Challenge
+# LoanPro Calculator -- SDET Coding Challenge

-This repository shows how I approached a quality and testing challenge for an arithmetic calculator CLI distributed as a Docker image.
-I intentionally treated this exercise as I would in a real work environment, not as an academic assignment.

-The goal was not to force bugs or look for artificial failures, but to understand how the product behaves in realistic scenarios, identify risks that could easily go unnoticed, and design tests that help prevent future issues.
+## Overview

+This repository contains my solution to the **LoanPro SDET Coding Challenge**.
+The goal of this exercise is to evaluate an existing calculator CLI from a **Software Development Engineer in Test (SDET)**
+perspective: uncovering defects, identifying quality risks, and assessing production readiness.

+The calculator is delivered as a Dockerized CLI supporting basic arithmetic operations: `add`, `subtract`, `multiply`, and `divide`.

+While unit tests already exist, this challenge focuses on **additional testing strategies** such as exploratory testing, edge-case analysis, automation, and CLI contract validation.

 *High-level visual overview of explored test areas and quality focus.*